za3k/blog/posts/no-room-for-error.md

 It put together about 10 challenges, together with some story narration.

-**IF THIS MESSAGE MESSAGE IS UP, THE GAME IS PROBABLY BUGGY:** The game problems are currently untested.
-There may very well be some bugs.
-If you play, please send me correct answers so I can include them, as well as any bugs you find.
+The game problems are now tested.

 You can [play online](https://za3k.github.io/no-room-for-error).
 The code is [on github](https://github.com/za3k/no-room-for-error)